DeepRank/graphRank/README.md

   --lamb LAMB           Lambda parameter in the Kernel calculations.
 Default:
                         1
   --walk WALK           Max walk length in the Kernel calculations.
+Default: 4 --method METHOD       Method used in the calculation: 'vect'(default),
+                        'combvec', 'iter'
-Default: 4 --func FUNC           functions to tune in the kernel.
+  --func FUNC           functions to tune in the kernel.
 Defaut: all functions --cuda                Use CUDA kernel
   --gpu_block GPU_BLOCK [GPU_BLOCK ...]